lucamassarelli/Unsupervised-Features-Learning-For-Binary-Similarity/README.md

 ## Tasks

-You can use the code two solve two different task:
+You can use the code to solve two different tasks:

 - Binary Similarity with functions embeddings.
 - Compiler Classification